Book Summary: Words on the Move by John McWhorter

 In the final chapter, McWhorter explores the impact of technology on the evolution of English.
 He notes that the rise of social media and texting has led to the creation of new words and phrases, as well as the redefinition of existing ones.
 He also discusses the potential impact of machine translation and other technologies on the future of English.

-See also Book Summary: Because Internet by Gretchen McCulloch
+See also Book Summary: Fluent In 3 Months by Benny Lewis

 Conclusion